 Fixing technical issues

-Sometimes, poor conversion rates are due to simple technical reasons and don’t demand complex interpretations.
+Sometimes, poor conversion rates are due to simple technical issues and don’t require complex interpretation.
 Unusually high bounce rates at certain pages can suggest bugs and errors you weren’t aware of.
 If these bounce rates apply to most of your pages, many technical and non-technical problems may be causing them.
 One of the most common ones is page loading speed.

 In other words, it may be too slow if you don’t seem to have any particular technical problems with your website.
 Unsurprisingly, users don’t plan to spend their days staring at loading bars nowadays.
-A one-second page loading delay can cause a 7% drop in conversions.
+A 1-second delay in page load can cause a 7% drop in conversions.

 Viewing user behaviour data can also help you discover the cause of slow page loading.
-If bounce rates are high only for specific pages, you should test these specific pages.
+If bounce rates are high only on specific pages, test those pages.
 If they fail the speed test, you’ll know which exact pages need to be fixed or better optimised.

 Fixing UX issues